Cottage Garden Design in Australia | Dandenong to Blue Mtns

 Key Challenges

-• Poor sandy or clay soils needing significant organic matter
+• Poor sandy coastal soils and heavy clays both require significant organic matter before cottage plants perform

 Regional Advantages